kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 is not supported on the old version.

-In case the version of the kube-controller-manager leader is skewed (old), the built-in Job controller would reconcile the Jobs with custom `managed-by` labels, running into the risk of
+In case the version of the kube-controller-manager leader is skewed (old), the built-in Job controller would reconcile the Jobs with custom "managed-by" labels, running into the risk of
 [two controllers running at the same time](#two-controllers-running-at-the-same-time-on-old-version).
-It is recommended the users don't create jobs with custom `managed-by` label during an ongoing upgrade.
+It is recommended the users don't create jobs with custom "managed-by" label during an ongoing upgrade.

 <!--